aoirint/CollectCruiserItemCompany/assets/README.md

 Item positions are synchronized for all players, even if they don't have this mod installed.

+## Where items are moved to

+Moved items are placed on the ship floor that is the default position for out-of-bounds items.

+Each item is placed with a small offset to avoid overlapping.

 ## Configuration

 | Name | Type | Default | Description |